Car bombs, mortars kill nine in Baghdad Shi'ite districts

-BAGHDAD (Reuters) - Bomb blasts and mortars killed at least nine people and wounded 28 more in Shi‘ite districts in Baghdad on Tuesday, just days before Iraqis started celebrating the Islamic Eid al-Adha religious festival.
+BAGHDAD, Oct 23 (Reuters) - Car bombs and mortars killed at least nine people and wounded 28 more in Shi‘ite districts in Baghdad on Tuesday, just days before Iraqis started celebrating the Islamic Eid al-Adha religious festival.

-Car bombs exploded and mortars landed around the Shi‘ite neighborhood of Shula, northwestern Baghdad, killing 8 people and wounded 28, and another person was killed by a mortar round in Kadhimiya area, police and hospital sources said.
+Three car bombs exploded and mortars landed in the Shi‘ite neighbourhood of Shula, northwestern Baghdad, killing 8 people and wounded 28, and another person was killed by a mortar round in Kadhimiya area, police and hospital sources said.

-“Three car bombs exploded one after the other, and we started to hear the screaming and shouting,” said a policeman who was patrolling in Shula.
-“Some walls of houses collapsed, and glass was shattered everywhere.”

 Violence in Iraq is well below the bloody peak of sectarian war in 2006-2007, but al Qaeda affiliates and other Sunni Islamist insurgents often target Shi‘ites in an attempt to stoke tensions between Sunni and Shi‘ite communities.